rahulbasutkar04/TaskMasterCLI/README.md

 # TaskMasterCLI
-Task master CLI application Uisng Core Java
+Task master CLI application Using Core Java

 To run this Project Use IntellijeIDE  or in CMD run main.java